The Esperanto Antaŭen Promise Project

 It could be argued that Esperanto and the promise collection were ideas introduced too early.
 In 1887 many people never travelled beyond the nearest city.
 Today sometimes with less effort, people travel half way around the world.
 In 1887, although people knew that other languages were spoken, many lived their entire lives without ever meeting someone who spoke a different language.
 Today the airplane, and the internet have turned the world into a global village where meeting people who speak a different language is an everyday occurrence.
 In 1887, if someone was inclined to promise to learn the proposed international language, they had to find and fill out a paper form, put it in an envelope, go to the post office and buy the postage necessary to mail the form to Warsaw (then part of Russia – now Poland).
 Today, people can make such a promise in seconds using smart phones they routinely carry in their pockets.

 Esperanto Antaŭen decided to relaunch the idea of collecting promises.
 The new Promise Project asks people to promise to learn Esperanto after one hundred million people make the same promise.
 There are about 6000 languages in the world, the vast majority are spoken by less than one million people.
 Calculating how many people speak a language is not an easy task and calculations vary; however, if one hundred million people spoke Esperanto, by many calculations it would be one of the top ten languages in the world.
-Because it would be by far the easiest of the top ten to learn, it would really stand out, and we believe that many more people would choose to learn it.
+Because it would be by far the easiest of the top ten to learn, and the only one planned and intended for international use, it would really stand out, and we believe that many more people would choose to learn it.
 More people learning it will make it even more useful and worth learning, resulting in even more people learning it, and so on, until it becomes the most commonly spoken language on the planet.